 In this below image the heading color is overwritten by the style that is more specific.
 The style using both the id and the class name along with the important directive.

 Cascade; Make sure your style is implemented and read by the browser after the important directive you are trying to overwrite.

-In this image both styles have the same selectors but the winner comes last.
+In this image below, both styles have the same selectors and directives but the winner comes last.